napari/napari/docs/source/events/rendering.rst

 Instead it would be nice if :class:`~napari.layers.image.experimental.octree_image.OctreeImage` become the only image class.
-For that to happen though, we need to render small images just as efficinetly as we do today, which probably means not breaking them into tiles.
+For that to happen though, we need to render small images just as efficiently as we do today, which probably means not breaking them into tiles.
 To do this our atlas textures need to support tiles of various sizes.